Board of Trustees – 3 Positions (All 3 Year Terms)

 Ann Marie Beurle

 Ann Marie has been a member of TUCW for the past 2 years.
 Professionally, Ann Marie is employed with the firm Gilder Gagnon Howe.
 She has researched stocks since 1999 and managed money since 2008.
 With this background, Ann Marie would bring a thoughtful understanding and appreciation of investing and risk to the Endowment Committee.
 Since joining the church, Ann Marie has been active in teaching Religious Education, has had two children in the RE program and was a chaperone on the 8th grade Boston trip last year.
 Ann Marie looks forward to continuing to expand her service to the church.

 Committee on Ministries – (5 Year Term)

-Charles first joined a Unitarian Church at the age of 13 and has been a member of The Unitarian Church in Westport for the past 15 years.
+Charles first joined a Unitarian Church at the age of 13 and has been a member of The Unitarian Universalist Congregation in Westport for the past 15 years.
 Professionally, Charles is Professor Emeritus of Anthropology, Psychology and Education at Columbia University after having taught those subjects there for 46 years.
 Since coming to this church, Charles has served in myriad capacities.
 Among them, Charles was a member of the Ministerial Study Group that called for the creation of the COM.
 In addition, Charles is an active member of the YRSC and was a co-chair of the Ministerial Search Committee that brought Reverend John Morehouse to us.
 The creation of the TUCW Legacy Planning Committee and Legacy Society came from Charles’ vision and hard work; Charles has also served as a facilitator for small group ministries and on the SGM coordinating committee.
 Charles has enjoyed singing in the Men’s Choir since 2006 and the Special Projects Choir since 2012 and looks forward to dedicating future service to TUCW as a member of the COM.